systemd/mkosi/mkosi/resources/man/mkosi.1.md

 `SshCertificate=`, `--ssh-certificate=`
 :   Path to the X509 certificate in PEM format to provision as the SSH
-    public key in virtual machines started with `mkosi qemu`.
+    public key in virtual machines started with `mkosi vm`.
 If not configured and `mkosi.crt` exists in the working directory, it will automatically be used for this purpose.
 Run `mkosi genkey` to automatically generate a certificate in `mkosi.crt`.